WinerDeCoder/ShapeNet-Room-Generation/README.md

 > [!IMPORTANT]
 > You must install the ShapeNetCore in order to get ShapeNet's object for creating rooms.
 Download [here](https://drive.google.com/file/d/1N-hPfbb3GOJy541hKW4lMu9A7W6btY_y/view?usp=sharing)
+>
-> This project is under my working so The Code for this Project is Hidden by me
+> This project is under my working so The Code for this Project is Hidden now.
+I will release soon.

 ## Introduction about ShapeNet
 Shapenet is a widely used Synthetic object based 3D Point Cloud dataset. it contains 55 categories / classes like table, chair, sofa,.....
 More information about ShapeNet, read [HERE](https://paperswithcode.com/paper/shapenet-an-information-rich-3d-model)